 I have been hooked on toaster ovens ever since and have created over 50 toaster oven videos that show how to prepare the simple, tasty recipes from the cookbook.

-So, I've made a lot of videos about my toaster oven cookbook "Pop It In The Toaster Oven," but lately I have been so inspired to write about organic gardening and using ingredients from your own garden.I is something I've been doing for several decades.
+So, I've made a lot of videos demonstrating recipes from my toaster oven cookbook "Pop It In The Toaster Oven," but lately I have been so inspired to write about organic gardening and using ingredients from your own garden.I is something I've been doing for several decades.

 So, I am posting pictures of my garden with hopes of inspiring my viewers to make a garden and garner the healthy rewards from it.